tieyiwe/Kweza/replit.md

 # Overview

-This is a full-stack web application built for agricultural registration and management, specifically designed for the Democratic Republic of Congo.
+This is a full-stack web application built for agricultural registration and management, specifically designed for the Democratic Republic of Congo (Kweza platform).
 The application allows farmers and sellers to register their information, including details about their agricultural products, business operations, and credit needs.
 It features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.

-The application is built as a single-page application (SPA) with a registration form that adapts based on the user's role (farmer or seller), collecting role-specific information while maintaining a clean, user-friendly interface.
+The application includes:
+- **Public Registration Form** (/) - Dual-purpose form for farmers and sellers with role-specific fields
+- **Admin Dashboard** (/admin) - View, search, filter, and export all registrations
+- **Database Persistence** - PostgreSQL with Drizzle ORM for permanent data storage
+- **CSV Export** - Download all registration data with proper formatting

+Last updated: October 6, 2025

 # User Preferences